NokNokMLS/BigDoorWyamBlog/input/posts/2019-02-16-polish-rental-agreement-5-things-you-need-to-know.md

 ---
 Title: ' Polish Rental Agreement - 5 things you need to know'
 Author: Team BigDoor24
+Lead: 'What''s in the contract, What''s not , and What should be....'
 Published: '2019-02-16T21:27:59+01:00'
 Image: /assets/Images/fivedice.jpg
 Tags: